The Clergy Team

 The Prayer Group

 The Prayer Group is a group of people who volunteer to receive a prayer list from the church each week and commit to praying for all the people on the list each day (or as often as possible).
 The members of this group offer these prayers independently and in accordance with each intercessor’s schedule.
 Any name placed on this list is held in confidence.
 Intercessors may send notes or speak one-on-one to the people for whom they are praying, but information will not be shared further.
-If you are interested in being a member of the group, please e-mail the Rev. Bo Millner.
+If you are interested in being a member of the group, please contact the Clergy.

 The Shawl Ministry